Money Insights to Help You Achieve Your Goals

 Experience

 I bought my first stock in 6th grade and never looked back.
 My undergrad is in finance, and I have my MBA.
-I have to "lie" about my experience on most risk forms, because they have built in calculations on how much experience you are "supposed" to have.
+I have to “lie” about my experience on most risk forms from financial companies, because they have built in calculations on how much experience you are “supposed” to have.
+Most 6th graders aren’t picking out stocks.

 Education Only

-I only teach, share experience and help you with destructive behaviors.
+I only teach, share experience and help you unwind destructive financial behaviors.
 You cannot hire me to give you specific financial advice.
-So what I teach is authentically based in helping you learn.
+So, what I teach is authentically based on helping you learn.
+And make good decisions for yourself.

 Lots of Research

-I don't share what I don't understand.
+I don’t share what I don’t understand.
 I take the time to make sure I completely understand it.
-If I don't feel like I can adequately answer your questions, or give you good solid advice - I send you to someone who can.
-Example: I studied and experimented with options for five years before starting to talk about them!
+If I don’t feel like I can adequately answer your questions or give you good solid advice – I send you to someone who can.
+Example: I studied and experimented with options for five years before starting to talk about how to use them.

 Personal Finance Books I Love

-I love to read, it is one of my favorite ways to learn.
-Here are some of my favorites books for your personal finances.
+I love to read; it is one of my favorite ways to learn.
+Here are some of my favorite books for your personal finances.

 Beginners Books for Money Management

-• The Richest Man in Babylon - I believe this book should be required reading in school.
-It is an easy read with many great lessons in it.
-Read it yourself if you haven't and if you have kids, have them read it.
+The Richest Man in Babylon – I believe this book should be required reading in school.
+It is easy to read with many great lessons in it.
+Read it yourself if you haven’t and if you have kids, have them read it.

-• Your Money Your Life by Vicki Robin - I just found this book a couple years ago and it perfectly summed up what my money beliefs have been for a long time.
+Your Money Your Life by Vicki Robin – I just found this book a couple years ago and it perfectly summed up what my money beliefs have been for a long time.
 It was very motivating and has fantastic tips.
 This might be the number one book I recommend after The Richest Man in Babylon.
-And this is also the book that is the reason I won't write a broad personal finance book.
-My text would say - "What she said!" 😁
+And this book is the reason I won’t write a broad personal finance book.
+My text would say – “What she said!”

-• The Millionaire Next Door by Thomas J. Stanley - while this is an older book and the data might not be exact anymore.
+The Millionaire Next Door by Thomas J. Stanley – while this is an older book, and the data might not be exact anymore.
 I do think this is highly motivating.
-And teaches you what the mindset needs to be.
+And teaches you what your mindset needs to be.
 One of the biggest parts of money management is your own emotions and behaviors.
 This book can help you learn successful tools for this.

 Investing Books

-• The Most Important Thing- I love this book.
-It is another one that made me go "yes, yes, yes".
+The Most Important Thing– I love this book.
+While reading it I was constantly saying “yes, yes, yes”.
 The second version that has the Illuminated in the title has additional side comments from others.
 While this is nice, it does also make the book harder to read.
-So I would say you could go with either version and be good.
+So, I would say you could go with either version and be good.
+(He does have a newsletter he writes, and it is fantastic if you want ongoing education.
+You can sign up on his website to be emailed.)

-• Every Woman Should Know Her Options by Laurie Itkin - I have taken undergraduate and graduate courses in options.
-It wasn't until I read this book, and worked one-on-one with Laurie that it all made sense!
+Every Woman Should Know Her Options by Laurie Itkin – I have taken undergraduate and graduate courses in options trading.
+It wasn’t until I read this book and worked one-on-one with Laurie that it all clicked!
 If you are interested in learning about options start with her.
-And guys - you can read this book too!
+And guys – you can read this book too!

 Limiting beliefs.